andgate/Ikou/README.md

   - SSAO/HBAO for aesthetic purposes
   - Fade in/fade out for warping
   - Trails to show path travelled.
+  - Camera that snaps to closest side
+  - Camera that has some lag from acceleration when following

 ### Tilemap engine
   - Better names for a more distinct dataflow